sourcefuse/arc-docs/docs/arc-api-docs/services/authentication-service/README.md

   Its implemented through password decryption provider [here](https://github.com/sourcefuse/loopback4-microservice-catalog/blob/master/services/authentication-service/src/providers/password-decryption.provider.ts) which accepts password in encrypted format.It uses node-forge as default for decryption but can be overriden through this password decryption provider for using any other library.

   Note: When using `.env` file put your private key in single line with line breaks escaped with `\n`, one of the ways of doing so can be found [here](https://serverfault.com/questions/466683/can-an-ssl-certificate-be-on-a-single-line-in-a-file-no-line-breaks).

+- **JWT keys rotation**

+  After the generation, the following endpoint will be created to generate a new key, delete the oldest key, and add the new key to the DB.
+  Endpoint:- {AUTH_SERVICE_URL}/connect/rotate-keys

+  This api should be called after a configurable time.
+It can be a cron job or a background task which will call the api to rotate the keys.

+  - It will generate a new pair of keys.
+  - It will delete the oldest set of keys from the db.
+  - It will add the newly generated keys to the db.

 - **Using with Sequelize**